symbol/symbol-docs/source/guides/multisig/converting-an-account-to-multisig.rst

 4. Sign the **AggregateTransaction** using the private key of the multisig account.

 .. note:: To make the transaction only valid for your network, you will need to pass the first block generation hash.
-Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.
+Open ``nodeUrl + '/block/1'`` in a new browser tab and copy the ``meta.generationHash`` value.

 .. example-code::